plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-09-08-day-6-local-global-connected…-oh-my.md

 ![Utility Nav Component](/assets/i/post-bofa-utility-nav.png)

-To turn this into a component, I simply selected it and pressed cmd-opt-K, though I could have right-clicked and selected “Create Component.”
+To turn this into a component, I simply selected it and pressed CMD-OPT-K, though I could have right-clicked and selected “Create Component.”

 ![Selecting "Create Component" from the main menu](/assets/i/post-bofa-create-component.png)